 Even if you haven’t played Portal, you can probably guess the unique element driving the gameplay…

 Portal involves solving a number of puzzles using—you guessed it—portals!
-Your character has a portal gun which can create and sustain two portals at one time.
+Your character has a portal gun that can create and sustain two portals at one time.
 You just aim at a solid surface and shoot.
 This leads to some trippy puzzles that involve everything from capitalizing on gravity to calling on companion cubes.